 - Dark spots that look like bruises

-More-severe reactions may be experienced by children and adults not previously exposed to the type of mosquito that bit them and also people with immune system disorders.
-Mosquito bites can potentially trigger a large area of swelling and redness accompanied with low – grade fever, hives and possible swollen lymph nodes.
+More severe reactions may be experienced by children and adults not previously exposed to the type of mosquito that bit them and also people with immune system disorders.
+Mosquito bites can potentially trigger a large area of swelling and redness accompanied by low-grade fever, hives and possible swollen lymph nodes.

 Children are more likely to develop a severe reaction than are adults because many adults have had mosquito bites throughout their lives and become desensitized.

-There are no specific cures or registered vaccines for most of the mosquito-borne diseases.
+There are no specific cures or registered vaccines for most mosquito-borne diseases.
 Avoiding mosquito bites is the only way to protect yourself against them.

 Viruses and parasites that are transmitted by mosquitoes can also cause illness and death in animals.
 Dog heartworm is caused by a parasitic worm passed on by mosquitoes which, in large numbers, can clog the dog’s heart and seriously affect blood flow.

 Why are mosquito bites itchy?